Mephobarbital (By mouth)

 Treats epileptic seizures.
 Also treats feelings of anxiety, stress, and nervousness.
 Mephobarbital (Mebaral®) was withdrawn from the US market by Lundbeck, Inc on February 29, 2012.
 This withdrawal was not related to safety concerns.

 When This Medicine Should Not Be Used

 How to Use This Medicine

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Your doctor will tell you the best time to take your medicine (during the day or at bedtime).

 If a dose is missed: